walterxie/TraceR/README.md

 It can take an advantage of ggplot2 to create high quality images, and also make batch processing of multiple logs easier.

-Through the development, it is growing to a package that is not only used
-as a simple version of Tracer, but also aims to provide more post-analysis methods to understand
+Through the development, it is growing to a package not only used as a simple version of Tracer, but also aiming to provide more post-analysis methods to understand
-the posterior distribution from the Bayesian phylogenetic inference using MCMC.
+the posterior distributions from the Bayesian phylogenetic inference using MCMC.
 In addition, coverage tests for a model validation are recently added.

 1. For example, `readState` can extract the summary of operator proposals from